 Pastors must encourage people to make their calling and election sure (2 Peter 1:10) | Pastors must encourage people to make their calling and election sure (2 Peter 1:10) |

 What is an example of a Lutheran theologian’s teaching on the perseverance of the saints?
-Lutheran theologian David Hollaz, like Luther, taught that a regenerate person can lose their salvation:
+Lutheran theologian David Hollaz, like Luther, taught that a regenerate person could lose their salvation:

 References: